marcosatti/orbum/README.md

 The bios file scph10000.bin should be placed in `bios/`.
 Other bios' are not currently supported or tested with.

+Upon Ctrl-C, memory dumps will be placed in the `dumps/` folder.
+Logging will save files to `logs/` (uses boost logging).
+Please create these folders, they are not done automatically.

 ## Licence